kimminkyeu/wanita/.github/instructions/nextjs.instructions.md

 - Wrap client components in Suspense with fallback.
 - Use dynamic loading for non-critical components.
 - Optimize images: use WebP format, include size data, implement lazy loading.

+## Next.js (App Router)
+- This project uses Next.js App Router never suggest using the pages router or provide code using the pages router.
+- Use the **App Router**, **Server Components**, and **Route Handlers** where appropriate.
+- Prefer `server actions` for mutation logic when client interactivity is not required.
+- Use `Image` from `next/image` for images to benefit from optimization.
+- Place route handlers inside `app/api/` for API endpoints.

+## State Management (Zustand)
+- Use **Zustand** for local/global client state.
+- Structure stores in `stores/` and ensure modular, testable state slices.
+- Avoid redundant global state if props/context/state hooks are sufficient.

+## Error Handling
+- Use `try/catch` for async operations both server and client side.
+- Handle api errors gracefully using `onError`.
+- Show user-friendly error messages via UI state.

+## Authentication (NextAuth.js)
+- Use credentials or OAuth providers with `next-auth`.
+- Access the current session via `getServerSession` or `useSession()` on the client.
+- Protect server routes and procedures based on roles or permissions.

+## Anti-Patterns
+- ❌ Do not use `any` type.
+- ❌ Do not bypass tRPC or ORM types.
+- ❌ Do not duplicate logic across client/server.
+- ❌ Do not store sensitive logic on the client.